grafana/loki/fluentd/fluent-plugin-grafana-loki/README.md

 Key features:
   * extra_labels - labels to be added to every line of a logfile, useful for designating environments
-  * label_keys - customizable list of keys for stream labels
+  * label - This section allows you to specify labels from your log fields

 ## Installation